gitlabhq/gitlabhq/doc/integration/bitbucket.md

 ### Step 1: Public key

 To be able to access repositories on Bitbucket, GitLab will automatically register your public key with Bitbucket as a deploy key for the repositories to be imported.
-Your public key needs to be at `~/.ssh/bitbucket_rsa.pub`, which will expand to `/home/git/.ssh/bitbucket_rsa.pub` in most configurations.
+Your public key needs to be at `~/.ssh/bitbucket_rsa.pub`, which will expand to `/var/opt/gitlab/.ssh/bitbucket_rsa` for omnibus package and to `/home/git/.ssh/bitbucket_rsa.pub` for installations from source.

 If you have that file in place, you're all set and should see the "Import projects from Bitbucket" option enabled.
 If you don't, do the following: